NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

       Setup the *Boundary Conditions*

-5. Specify turbulence modeling, solver type, duration and time step options in *Numerical Setup* tab.
+5. Specify turbulence modeling, solver type, duration and time step options in the *Numerical Setup* tab.

    * In **Turbulence Modeling** group, set **Simulation Type** to *LES* and select *Smagorinsky* for the **Sub-grid Scale Model**.

-   * For the **Solver Type**, specify *pisoFoam* and put 1 for **Number of Non-Orthogonal Correctors** to add an additional iteration for the non-orthogonal gird close to the building surface.
+   * For the **Solver Type**, specify *pisoFoam* and put 1 for **Number of Non-Orthogonal Correctors** to add an additional iteration for the non-orthogonal grid close to the building surface.

    * For the **Duration** of the simulation, use :math:`1200 s` based on what is defined in :numref:`tbl-we14-1`.
-Determined the approximate **Time Steep** by clicking **Calculate** button.
-For this example, the estimated time step that give a Courant number close to unity is :math:`0.0143913 s`, which is changed to :math:`0.01 s` for convenience.
+Determined the approximate **Time Steep** by clicking the **Calculate** button.
+For this example, the estimated time step that gives a Courant number close to unity is :math:`0.0143913 s`, which is changed to :math:`0.01 s` for convenience.

    * Check the **Run Simulation in Parallel** option and specify the **Number of Processors** to the 56.